Estimate your Child Care & Dependent Care Tax Credit with our free worksheet and guide

 Step A — Count qualifying persons

-Under age 13, or spouse/dependent incapable of self‑care.
+Count each qualifying child under age 13, or a spouse/dependent who is physically or mentally incapable of self-care.

 Step B — Total qualified care expenses